mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 ## Preemption mode: Spot vs. On-demand nodes

-Node selector is supported for all cloud platforms.
-It is relevant for MLRun and Nuclio only.

 When running ML functions you might want to control whether to run on spot nodes or on-demand nodes.
 Preemption mode controls whether pods can be scheduled on preemptible (spot) nodes.
 Preemption mode is supported for all functions.

-Preemption mode uses Kubernetes Taints and Toleration to enforce the mode selected.
-Read more in [Kubernetes Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration).
+Preemption mode uses [Kubernetes Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration) to enforce the mode selected.

 ### Why preemption mode?